arghasen/arghasen.github.io/_posts/2018-04-27-Challenge.md

 8 is a nice number to be honest.
 I was born in August 1988 so 8 is my number.
 Also 8 allows me to take a challenge every month and take stock of what has been done at the end of the year.

 ## Additional Motivation
 The journey for the next 8 months will be publicly documented on this blag.
 So everyday I will post updates.
-This is a journey that you will see me undertake publicaly.
+This is a journey that you will see me undertake publicly.
 For someone who averages a blog a year, this is a big challenge in itself.
 They say it takes 21 days to make it a habit so lets see where this goes.

 ## What time do I have to do this?
 I am very pressed with my day job for time so this will be something adding to the difficulty.
 I work as a Trading Systems Developer with Alphagrep Securities.